 Add an entry to the relevant index.adoc file for that topic.
 For example, if you add a new topic in the docs/source/using/ directory, you must update the docs/source/using/index.adoc file in the same directory.

 Add an entry to the _topic_map.yml in the docs/source sub-folder.
 The entry must contain the topic title and the file name.

 Make sure to add the new topic in the same order in all of the locations.

 By default, the documentation is built in a Docker container.
-This way you do not need to install all the required dependencies on your development machine.
+This way you do not need to install all of the required dependencies on your development machine.
 All you need is a running Docker daemon.
 In case you don’t have one, use Minishift itself.
 For more information, see reusing the Docker daemon.